 Betta fish fight to establish a territory, including food resources, shelter, and access to females.
 This is a common cause of aggressive behavior in many different fish species.

-Betta fish have a history of being kept as competitive fighters.
+In their native country of Thailand, betta fish have a history of being kept as competitive fighters.
 Studies observing competitive fights have shown that fish raised in isolation, without other betta fish, tend to be more aggressive and fight for a longer period of time.
 Just like dog fighting, keeping fish for this specific function is a severe welfare concern.

 Signs of Fighting in Betta Fish